-- (f) 7-9-150.3 Action by the approving authority decision-making body on discretionary permit applications. - (1) The decision-making body approving authority shall take one of the following actions for each application: - a.
+- (f) Action by the decision-making body on discretionary permit applications. - (1) The decision-making body shall take one of the following actions for each application: - a.
 Approve.
 There are no conditions or requirements other than those specified by the application.
-After the date of final determination and after compliance with section 7-9-150-125.3(h) ("Required submission of revised plans"), if applicable, the proposed project may be established in compliance with all applicable regulations and with the provisions of the application approved. - b.
+After the date of final determination and after compliance with section 7-9-125.3(h) ("Required submission of

+- b.
 Disapprove. - c.
 Conditionally approve.
 Any application may be approved subject to the performance of, or compliance with, conditions.
 Conditions may require dedication of land, installation of improvements, the posting of financial security to guarantee performance of conditions, and other conditions necessary to achieve the objectives of the General Plan and the Zoning Code.
 No conditions shall be included that would require dedication or improvements or for other purposes not reasonably related to the use of the property which is the subject of the application.
-After the date of final determination and after compliance with section 7-9-150 125 the proposed project may be established in compliance with all applicable regulations, with the provisions of the application as approved, and with the provisions and requirements of the conditions of approval. - (2) Action in writing.
+After the date of final determination and after compliance with section 7-9-125 the proposed project may be established in compliance with all applicable regulations, with the provisions of the application as approved, and with the provisions and requirements of the conditions of approval. - (2) Action in writing.
 The determination on each application, including any required findings and any other reasons that serve to explain the determination, and all conditions of approval, shall be in writing.
 A copy of the written determination shall be forwarded to the applicant following the date of final determination and shall be made available, at cost, to any person desiring a copy of such determination. - (3) Final determination.
-The determination of the decision-making body approving authority shall be effective fifteen (15) days after the date the decision is made, and after all appeals, if any, have been acted on.
-However, when an application accompanies or relies on the approval of a Coastal Development Permit, the determination of such application shall not be effective until the Coastal Development Permit is effective in compliance with the provisions of section 7-9-118-40.

-- (4) Effective Date.
+The determination of the decision-making body shall be effective fifteen (15) days after the date the decision is made, and after all appeals, if any, have been acted on.
+However, when an application accompanies or relies on the approval of a Coastal Development Permit, the determination of such application shall not be effective until the Coastal Development Permit is effective in compliance with the provisions of section 7-9-40. - (4) Effective Date.
 General Plan amendments are effective on the date of adoption by the Board of Supervisors.
-Zoning Code amendments and Zone Changes are effective thirty (30) days after date of adoption by the Board of Supervisors. - Commented [County6]: Neutral - (g) Action by the Planning Commission on legislative actions.
-The Planning Commission shall either recommend or not recommend adoption by the Board of Supervisors of proposed General Plan amendments, Zoning Code amendments, Zone Changes, Specific Plan adoptions, and Specific Plan amendments unless another decision-making body is specified by the Specific Plan. - (h) Required submission of revised plans.
+Zoning Code amendments and Zone Changes are effective thirty (30) days after date of adoption by the Board of Supervisors. - (b) Action by the Planning Commission on legislative actions.
+The Planning Commission shall either recommend or not recommend adoption by the Board of Supervisors of proposed General Plan amendments, Zoning Code amendments, Zone Changes, Specific Plan adoptions, and Specific Plan amendments unless another decision-making body is specified by the Specific Plan. - (c) Required submission of revised plans.
 When the approving authority approves an application for any discretionary permit in a manner that is different from that which was presented to them, they may require revised plans to be submitted as a condition of approval.
 No building or grading permits or certificates of use and occupancy authorized by a discretionary permit shall be issued until such revised plans are submitted to the Director and found by the Director or his designee to be consistent with the action of the approving authority.
 If such revision is not submitted within thirty (30) days, or as otherwise specified by the approving authority, after the date of final determination, the permit shall thereafter be null and void.
 However, prior to the expiration of this period, the Director may grant one extension of time of any additional period if it is requested and justified by the applicant.